Get insider access

 -4.26 dB

-Out of the box, these headphones have a bass-heavy sound profile.
-They deliver extra thump, punch, and boom, which is great for genres like EDM and hip-hop.
-Vocals and instruments sound present, although a bit veiled, though, and sibilants like cymbals are piercing.
+Out of the box, these headphones have a warm and bass-heavy sound profile.
+They deliver extra thump, punch, and boom, which is great for genres like EDM and hip-hop but can get muddy with busy mixes.
+Vocals and lead instruments sound a bit veiled and lacking in detail, while sibilants like cymbals are piercing at the top end.
 Luckily, if you want to adjust their sound, their companion app offers a graphic EQ and presets.
 You can also see a comparison of all the EQ presets here.

 Although we tested the headphones with the ANC on, you can see a comparison with the ANC on, off, and wired here.
 The largest difference is in the bass to mid-range, as the ANC off has more thump and rumble but also sounds a bit muddier than when the ANC is on.
 There isn't a difference between ANC on and wired analog, though.